Code-Institute-Submissions/EmmaBergner-dontq_JulyResub/README.md

 ## Features
-How do use the application
+__How to use the application DontQ.__
-- The login page is the home page for businesses using the application.
-From there you can, get more information about what DontQ, register a new business and sign in.

-- The register page is where new business can register their business.
-A business is able to have one account and not more.
-If an exciting business is trying to register, they will recireceive an error message guiding them to login.

-- The business page is where businesses control their individual queueing system after they login.
-With the options of rising or increasing the current number.
-If necessary or when starting a new day, the reset button comes to handy.
-The queue starts with number 1.
-For your clients to receive tickets, they need to load the below URL.
-An easy way to achieve this is to place a copy of the OR code in your shop.

-- The user page is where users see their individual queueing ticket.
-By scaning the QR code in the shop.
-This is where they will be updated on the current and remaining queue number.

 ### Login Page
+The login page is the home page for businesses using the application.
+From there you can, get more information about DontQ, register a new business and sign in.

 Home Page
 ![Login Page](state/static/images/login-page.png)
 Head Logo